Please note: This section of the database is in beta and still under development

 Janus Henderson has a three-pronged approach to Responsibility.

-• The third is our JHI Brighter Future Funds.
-For those clients who want to invest for a purpose beyond risk and return, we have and continue to build our suite of ESG-focused strategies that go above and beyond integration to have ESG considerations at their core alongside the primary financial objective.
+- The third is our JHI Brighter Future Funds.
+For those clients who want to achieve their risk and return objectives using ESG criteria, we have and continue to build our suite of JHI Brighter Future Fund strategies that have an ESG focus, alongside the primary financial objective.

 Responsible Investment Policy overview and Integration